 What Is Behavior-Based Email Marketing Automation?

-Behavior-based email marketing automation refers to an email system in which delivery is triggered by a specific user behavior.
+Behavior-based email marketing automation refers to an email system in which delivery is triggered by specific user behavior.
 For instance, the lead signs up for your email list and automatically receives a welcome message.

 Thank-you emails might be triggered by purchases, abandoned cart emails can be triggered when a lead leaves your site with items in his or her cart, and reconnection emails work well with dormant subscribers.